Exiled Thai critic attacked with chemicals in Japan

 Among the cases that have rattled Thai activists living overseas was that of Chatcharn Buppawan, 56, and Kraidej Luelert, 46, whose handcuffed bodies were pulled from the Mekong river that separates Thailand and Laos in December.

-The two men, who helped run an anti-junta radio programme, had disappeared from Laos at the same time as their colleague Surachai Danwattananusorn, 78.
+The two men, who helped run an anti-junta radio program, had disappeared from Laos at the same time as their colleague Surachai Danwattananusorn, 78.
 Surachai's whereabouts are still unknown.